ambroisemaupate/docker-server-env/README.md

 Traefik *dashboard* will be available on a dedicated domain name: edit `./compose/traefik/.env` file to choose a monitoring **host** and **password**.
 We strongly encourage you to change default *user and password* using `htpasswd -n`.

+**Warning**: IP whitelisting won’t work correctly if you enabled AAAA (ipv6) record for your domains.
+Traefik won’t see `X-Real-IP`.
+For the moment, if you need to get correct IP address, just use ipv4.

 ## Back-up containers

 ### Using *docker-compose* services